by Rene De Cramer

 All of these things are very easy to check by just about anyone who can read, which means that the simple definition I just gave you greatly restricts what an infallible statement can be.

-Another attribute of infallible dogmatic declarations is that they are relatively rare by the standards of the modern secular world and the ones that have been made have ONLY been declarations of things that the Church already taught for it's entire history before the declarations were made.
+Another attribute of infallible dogmatic declarations (outside of the canonization of Saints) is that they are relatively rare by the standards of the modern secular world and the ones that have been made have ONLY been declarations of things that the Church already taught for it's entire history before the declarations were made.
 It pretty much only happens if a particular Tradition of the Church is being attacked or misunderstood by that generation.
 To drive this home, the last infallible Dogmatic declaration to be made by a Pope was made on November 1st, 1950.
 The next one before that was on the 8th of December, 1854.
 That means that one of the most despised beliefs that I hold has, in fact, never been witnessed actually happening in the entire course of my own lifetime or even within my father's lifetime.